oyenamit/aws-revoke-unintended-iam-access/README.md

 <br/><br/>

 > **Note 1**: This solution should be deployed in us-east-1 (N. Virginia) region.
-This is because IAM is a global service and its API calls are only available to CloudTrail in that region.
+This is because IAM is a global service and its API calls are available to CloudTrail in that region only.

 <br/>